 The more traditional Hokkien Mee is the dry style with thin beehoon.
 This style can be traced back to the original inventors of Hokkien Mee.
 There are three stalls which are disciples of original hawkers.
 Nam Sing, Ah Hock and Hainan Hokkien Mee!

 3. Char Kway Teow

 My personal favourite Char Kway Teow is Hillstreet Char Kway Teow, but this is a little far from town, so I would usually end up bringing them to Outram Park Char Kway Teow instead.
-This stall was just listed as a Bib Gourmand eatery in this year’s Michelin Guide and they are a slightly different style from Hillstreet but still has that long heritage like Hillstreet.
+This stall is listed as a Bib Gourmand eatery in the Michelin Guide and they are a slightly different style from Hillstreet but still has that long heritage like Hillstreet.
 Located at Hong Lim Food Centre, they are more central and there’s plenty of other stalls that you can also check out at the same time!
 My latest find is another “Hillstreet” Char Kway Teow which is located at Smith Street Food Centre.
 This is manned by an old man with over 50 years of experience frying kway teow!
 However, his opening times are a little sporadic, so Outram Park is still a safer bet!

 In 2010 I published my book “The End of Char Kway Teow” which highlighted the fact that our famous Char Kway Teow hawkers are all quite old and there doesn’t seem to be many new ones stepping up to the plate.
 In the last 10 years, there still hasn’t been any new hawkers who have been successful in starting a Char Kway Teow stall!
 Thankfully, there has been some succession taking place with a few of the established stalls.
 But the future of Char Kway Teow still looks a little bleak unless we see more interest from the younger generation of Singaporeans.